 Where to go

-Northwest Vietnam: Sapa, Ha Giang are great place to travel during Tet holidays.
+Northwest Vietnam: Sapa, Ha Giang is great place to travel during Tet holidays.
 Spring is the season for all flower to bloom and you can’t see anywhere else more magnificent scenery of nature where the elegance of wild peach blossoms dotting gracefully on the edgy hills of highland mountains.
 And it’s not all, the charming and unique cultures of H’Mong, Red Dao, Thai ethnics especially in Tet holidays will give you more knowledge about Vietnam and its people.